/ For renderers & plasterers · 9-minute read

 What that actually means in revenue.

-Conservative example.
-You're a renderer / plasterer running a small crew.
-Average blended job value is $7,500 — a mix of partial re-plasters, single-wall renders, and full-house externals.
+A conservative example.
+You're a renderer or plasterer running a small crew.
+Average blended job value is $7,500.
+A mix of partial re-plasters, single-wall renders, and full-house externals.
 Your quote-to-close rate is 35% (the contractor benchmark).
-Here's what changing your conversion rate does to a year of revenue.
+Here's what shifting your conversion rate does to a year of revenue.

 / Same traffic, different conversion